-This document is a recommendation for awarding the Israel Prize for lifetime achievement to David Almog, a former IDF Major General, and chairman of Aleh Negev- Nahalat Eran.
-Doron Almog has come across as an outstanding individual in the Israeli milieu, a highly principled person and no-nonsense man of vision, whose life has been dedicated to some praiseworthy public activities: the concern for the well-being of children and adults who have special needs, and improving the quality of their lives as well as putting their issue on the public agenda in order to stop their social exclusion by being forced to the margins of society.
+This a recommendation to award the Israel Prize for Lifetime Achievement to David Almog, a former IDF Major General, and chairman of Aleh Negev- Nahalat Eran.
+Doron Almog has made his mark in Israeli as an outstanding individual and a highly principled man of vision and action.
+His life has been dedicated to countless praiseworthy public activities, notably those concerning the wellbeing of children and adults with special needs.
+He has worked tirelessly to improve the quality of their lives, and to move them from the margins of society to the center of the public agenda.

-Doron’s accomplishments, which will be discussed later on, define a wide scope marked by multifarious activities and of an immeasurably great diversity.
-Yet Doron Almog deserves the Israel Prize for his lifetime achievement above all else: his hard-earned success due to his firm belief and strong determination in effecting great changes to the therapeutic, rehabilitative, and educational systems catering for individuals with special needs.
-All this has been accomplished by his struggle against the unjust treatment and indignity which these disadvantaged people have been subject to, and due to his unrelenting and increased efforts in raising public awareness and challenging widely-held public perceptions as well as mobilizing all available resources for developing educational frameworks and schooling facilities to comply with their special needs.
-Doron Almog’s crowning glory was the establishment of the village of Aleh-Negev – Nahalat Eran, named in memory of his son, Eran, and his unremitting efforts to promote the village and disseminate its message worldwide.
+Doron’s wide range of accomplishments, to be detailed here, include a myriad of highly diverse activities.
+Yet above all, Doron Almog deserves the Israel Prize for his central lifetime achievement of bringing about considerable changes in the therapeutic, rehabilitative, and educational systems catering to individuals with special needs.
+This hard-earned success was accomplished due to his firm beliefs and fierce determination in his struggle against the unjust treatment and indignity to this disadvantaged population has suffered.
+He has been unrelenting in his efforts to raise public awareness, challenge widely-held public perceptions and recruit all available resources to develop educational frameworks and schooling facilities that meet this population’s special needs.
+Doron Almog’s crowning achievement is the establishment of the village of Aleh-Negev – Nahalat Eran, named in memory of his son, Eran.
+He has been indefatigable in his efforts to promote the village and disseminate its message worldwide.

-Born in 1951, Almog volunteered for the Paratroopers Brigade service after graduating from a military boarding school.
-He then launched an illustrious military M.B.A (Master of Business Administration) career that culminated in his appointment as the Major General of the Southern Command in 2000.
-In the academic field, Almog holds a Washington Institute degree in international affairs granted by Haifa University.
-He is also a Senior Research Associate at Howard University and holds an M.A degree in Business Management from Tel-Aviv University.
-He has published books and studies about security and strategy issues.
-He is married to Didi and father to Nitzan – a Ph.D in Special Education- and to Eran, his already deceased son, who suffered from a severe congenital mental retardation and was one of the first residents of the rehabilitation center of Aleh-Negev .
-He is also a bereaved father to Shoham Alomg whom he lost one month after birth.
+Born in 1951, Almog volunteered for service in the IDF Paratroopers Brigade after graduating from a military boarding school.
+He then launched an illustrious military career that culminated in his appointment as the Major General of the Southern Command in 2000.
+In the academic field, Almog holds an MBA from Tel Aviv University, and an MA in international relations from Haifa University.
+He is also a Senior Research Associate at both Howard University and the Washington Institute, and has published books and studies about security and strategy issues.
+He is married to Didi and is the father of Nitzan, who holds a Ph.D. in Special Education, and Eran, his late son, who suffered from a severe congenital intellectual disability.
+Eran was one of the first residents of the Aleh-Negev rehabilitation center.
+Almog is also the bereaved father of Shoham, who died one month after birth.

-The cornerstone laying of Aleh-Negev had taken place in 2003.
-Following this year, in 2004, Almog made up his mind to resign from his most promising military career in order to make great changes in a completely different area: catering for the special needs of the disadvantaged and developmentally delayed.
-Year 2006 had seen the first residents of the village, among whom had been Eran Almog, who died several months later from an incurable disease.
+Aleh-Negev had its cornerstone laying in 2003.
+In 2004, Almog decided to resign from his distinguished military career in order to work toward making a major impact in a completely different area: catering to the special needs of the disadvantaged and developmentally delayed, focusing on Aleh-Negev as well.
+The first residents of the village arrived in 2006, among them, Eran Almog, who died several months later from an incurable disease.